-Here’s my story: I was born and raised in Vancouver, Canada to two loving Chinese immigrants.
-All my life, I hurled myself towards one goal – become a badass lawyer.
-While I hustled my way to good grades and a flawless CV, certain life skills alluded me along the way.
-By age 19, I still couldn’t cook, ride a bike, read a map or even swim without panicking.
+So as little Christina hustled her way to good grades and a flawless CV, certain life skills alluded her along the way.
+Let’s just say that by age 19, I still couldn’t cook, ride a bike, read a map or even swim without panicking.

 During my 1st backpacking trip in Europe, I did many things I never thought I’d do.
 I *gasp* swam in the ocean??
 Went to an underground nightclub in Berlin??
 Did a solo hike in Italy and didn’t get lost in the wild?